- Scientific name: Musa acuminata

 - Hundreds of different banana and plantain cultivars are grown for domestic consumption, but ‘Cavendish’ bananas dominate the world export trade and are the dessert banana we buy in UK supermarkets.

 - Although there is a rich diversity of plantains and East African Highland bananas, they are genetically very similar.
-This means all varieties tend to be susceptible to the same pests and diseases, such as the infamous Panama disease.
+This means all varieties tend to be susceptible to the same pests and diseases, such as the infamous Fusarium wilt.

 - Each plant just produces one stem of bananas, holding up to 200 bananas.